Pete Docter: Career

 Before joining Pixar, Docter had created three non-computer animations, Next Door, Palm Springs, and Winter.
 All three shorts were later preserved by the Academy Film Archive.
-He was a fan of the company's early short films, but he knew nothing about them otherwise.
-He commented in an October 2009 interview, "Looking back, I kind of go, what was I thinking?"
+Although he was a fan of the company's early short films, he knew little about it otherwise.
+In an October 2009 interview, he said, "Looking back, I kind of go, what was I thinking?"
+He later recalled that he had assumed he would be working on animated shorts, but instead found himself assigned to animated commercials.

-He started at Pixar in 1990 at the age of 21 after John Lasseter asked his former classmate the late Joe Ranft, who was one of Docter's teachers at CalArts, to recommend any students who would be a good fit for the company.
+In 1990, at the age of 21, Docter began working at Pixar after John Lasseter asked his former classmate, the late Joe Ranft—one of Docter's teachers at CalArts—to recommend promising students for the company.
 Deciding to follow his instincts and what "felt right" at the time, he accepted the job offer from then obscure Pixar and began work there the day after his college graduation as the tenth employee at the company's animation group and its third animator.
 Docter instantly felt at home in the tight-knit atmosphere of the company.
 He has said, "Growing up ... a lot of us felt we were the only person in the world who had this weird obsession with animation.
 Coming to Pixar you feel like, 'Oh!
 There are others!'"

 Docter had been brought in with limited responsibilities, but Lasseter quickly assigned him larger and larger roles in writing, animation, sound recording, and orchestra scoring.
 He was one of the three key screenwriters behind the concept of Toy Story, and partially based the character of Buzz Lightyear on himself.
 He had a mirror on his desk and made faces with it as he conceptualized the character.

 Docter's fascination with character development was further influenced by a viewing of Paper Moon, he told journalist Robert K. Elder in an interview for The Film That Changed My Life.